the1carver/growth/integrations/salesforce/hub.md

 ## Integration Setup

-1. Enable the integration in your settings.
-2. Save your configuration to preserve the changes.
+1. Toggle on the "Enable Integration" option and click "Save."
-3. Open the Webhook URL in your browser and follow the on-screen instructions to complete the installation process.
+2. Open the Webhook URL in your browser and follow the on-screen instructions to complete the installation process.

 ## How-To